hiteshmaurya99/Basic-GAN/README.md

 Training GANs are  tricky you dont want to get the discriminator become too powerful so after few epochs i turned off the discrimiantor training and trained only the Generator for some epochs, then both for 135 epochs on 22k images.
 Smaller batch size gave better results and i ahave used pytoch's mixed precision for performance.
-[output are nice considering the low epochs and simplicity of the model]
+[output are ok considering the low epochs and simplicity of the model] ()